wordshaker/jesswhite_4/_posts/2017-10-05-whoneedsdashboards-post.md

 Dashboards are beautiful and powerful tools.
 They come in many forms, each with their own strengths, purpose and evolution.
 There is a bit of overlap on these categories and how they are used, which will be covered.

-The information in this post uses a cumulation of my own experience (I have been involved in the development of developer, MI and BI dashboards), talking to those with more experience than myself and extensive reading.
+The information in this post uses a accumulation of my own experience (I have been involved in the development of developer, MI and BI dashboards), talking to those with more experience than myself and extensive reading.

 ### MI and BI Dashboards